gecko0307/minicrypto/README.md

 ## Disclaimer

-Minicrypto is intended for applications that need lightweight cryptographic primitives.
-It is not a replacement for a full cryptographic protocol library.
+Minicrypto is intended for applications that need lightweight cryptographic primitives for custom secure transport protocols, such as online games, VoIP and IoT.
+It is not a replacement for a full cryptographic protocol library, and I don't recommend it for critical tasks.
 Do not design your own cryptographic systems unless you know what you are doing.